imranfawan/helm-charts/charts/k8s-secret-manager-operator/README.md

 ## About this Chart

-This repoistory contains the helm chart templates that deploys a kubernetes 'Operator' for the purpose of dynamically creating a kubernetes secret bases on a given AWS secret.
+This repoistory contains the helm chart templates that deploys a kubernetes 'Operator' for the purpose of dynamically creating a kubernetes secret based on a given AWS secret.

 The operator dynamically scans a newly created custom CRD resource (secretmanager) that defines which AWS secret to fetch.
 The operator will then automatically create a new kubernetes secret based on the AWS secret that was fetched.